marcioAlmada/strict/README.md

 The strict extension introduces support for strict scalar parameter type hints without changing Zend.

-Support for the following hints is introduced:
+Support for the following types is introduced:

   * string
   * int, integer